USS Besugo: Fourth war patrol

 As the port at Fremantle was very busy, Besugo′s refit was delayed for two weeks, and she was not ready for operations until 24 March 1945.
 Underway that same day to begin her fourth war patrol, Besugo proceeded to a patrol area in the eastern Java Sea.
-Passing through Lombok Strait on the 31 March, she joined the submarines Gabilan and USS Charr (SS-328) and took up a position near Bangka Island off Sumatra on 3 April 1945.
+Passing through Lombok Strait on 31 March, she joined the submarines Gabilan and USS Charr (SS-328) and took up a position near Bangka Island off Sumatra on 3 April 1945.

 On 4 April 1945, while patrolling submerged, Besugo contacted an enemy group consisting of a cruiser, three torpedo boats, and a minesweeper.
 After they passed over the horizon, she surfaced, radioed a contact report, and set out in pursuit of the Japanese force.
 During the afternoon and evening, she tried to work around the Japanese task group, but Japanese aircraft forced her to dive four times.
 Finally, at 03:58 on 5 April, after a long night of maneuvering, she fired six torpedoes at the cruiser, but all of them missed.
 A nearby escort then forced Besugo to dive and dropped 13 depth charges in the area before Besugo escaped.

 Later on the morning of 5 April 1945, Besugo received orders to patrol the Sumba Strait while Allied aircraft from Australia attempted to sink the elusive Japanese task group.
 Besugo′s crew hoped that at the very least, the air attacks might force the Japanese warships to retire past Besugo′s position, and on 6 April 1945 sighted the Japanese ships doing exactly that.
 Unfortunately for Besugo, the cruiser's high speed and haze gray camouflage allowed her to surprise Besugo, quickly slipping by her and evading all nine torpedoes Besugo fired hastily.

 Despite the appearance of Japanese patrol planes, Besugo was better prepared for the trailing Japanese escorts, and she blew the minesweeper W.12 in half with one of four torpedoes fired.
 Although W.12′s bow sank immediately, her stern remained afloat in a sea filled with Japanese sailors abandoning ship.
 Before Besugo could fire a torpedo at W.12′s stern section, a sudden attack by a Japanese patrol plane forced Besugo to break off the attack and dive to safety.
 Besugo spent the next two hours dodging Japanese air attacks; she was bombed once and strafed twice, before finally sinking W.12′s stern section with her last torpedo.